calvinbui/calvin.me-jekyll/_posts/2017-09-09-remove-device-from-safely-remove-menu.md

 <!-- more -->

 First thing you want to do is find the device in Device Manager.
-Go to it's 'Details' page and choose the 'Device instance path' proeprty.
+Go to it's 'Details' page and choose the 'Device instance path' property.
 Take note of this value.

 ![Device Manager]({{page.images}}/device-manager.PNG)

-Open RegEdit and search for that device under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\`, mine was under `USB`.
+Open RegEdit and search for that device under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum`, mine was under `USB`.

 ![Path to copy]({{page.images}}/regedit-path.PNG)